Annual Civic Recognition Dinner

-The Salvation Army, Delaware is tackling hunger every Saturday during the month of February with our Annual Souper Bowl.
+The Salvation Army Delaware is tackles hunger every Saturday during the month of February with our Annual Souper Bowl.
 Join us as we taste an array of delectable soups for restaurants across the state.
-Events take place in Wilmington, Middletown, Dover and Rehoboth Beach.
+Events take place in Wilmington, Middletown, Dover, and Rehoboth Beach.
 Admission is $15.00 (Children 12 and under eat for free) and includes all-you-can-eat soup and a souvenir mug painted by our Creative heARTS artists.
 Come enjoy the afternoon!
 There will be door prizes and other surprises at this popular Delaware event.

 National Donut Day officially began during the Great Depression as a means to raise funds and build awareness for The Salvation Army's social services.
-Today, The Salvation Army, Delaware celebrates this day by distributing free donuts, coffee and water throughout the state on the first Friday in June.
-Last year, in cooperation with Entenmann's, volunteers and staff handed out more than 1,000 donuts.
+Today, The Salvation Army Delaware celebrates this day by distributing free donuts, coffee and water throughout the state on the first Friday in June.
+Last year, in cooperation with Bimbo Bakeries, volunteers and staff handed out more than 1,000 donuts.
 This year we expect that the event will expand considerably, as we engage the next generation of donut lovers.

 Each year in November the Delaware Blue Knight, a non-profit fraternal organization of active and retired law enforcement men and women that enjoyu riding motorcycles, hosts their Annual Toy Run in partnership with The Salvation Army, Delaware.
 The Blue Knights not only promote the joy of motorcycling, but they work tirelessly to raise funds for numerous local charities.
 For more than 34 years the Blue Knights have hosted the toy run on the 2nd Sunday of November, bringing with them much needed toys for our Christmas Assistance program.